 These aren’t as discrete or blend into the environment very well, but gamers will enjoy the exaggerated design.

 6. TP-Link Deco X90 Mesh Router

 The TP-Link Deco X90 mesh router system is demanding users.
 This 2-unit set-up can cover up to 6,000sqft, which is more than most 3-unit systems can handle.
 You should have no problem with getting all your devices connected, as this thing can handle up to a whopping 200 connections!
 And if you need fast speeds, the Deco X90 units can push up to 6,600Mbps.
 While TP-Links alternative isn’t exactly cheap, it definitely isn’t expensive for all it offers.

 More: What is Wi-Fi 6?

 The Linksys Velop mesh router Wi-Fi system can cover up to 2,000sqft of space per unit, and you can get it in packs of up to three.
 You can easily set up and manage your Wi-Fi network using the included app.

 Linksys also offers the Atlas Max 6E system, but that one is costly!
 It might be worth a look if you want more performance and like Linksys, though.

 8. AmpliFi Alien

 The AmpliFi Alien features Wi-Fi 6, tri-band radios, gigabit mesh performance, and up to 7685Mbps speeds.
-A couple units will make a network up to 6,000Sqft, but you can also use a single device for smaller spaces.
+A couple of units will make a network covering up to 6,000Sqft, but you can also use a single device for smaller spaces.
 An AmpliFi Alien router can be controlled using an integrated touchscreen, but there’s also a handy app for managing your network.

 10. Netgear Nighthawk Wi-Fi 6 Mesh Range Extender EAX80